dvorka/hstr/INSTALLATION.md

 brew install hh
 ```

-or from from the source code as described further in this section.
+or from the source code as described further in this section.
 First install MacPorts:

    http://www.macports.org